francescorn/francescorn/README.md

 I graduated from Vassar College with a bachelor's degree in biology.

-I decided to pursue software engineering after college from enjoying statistical software courses, the web developer experience, and coding.
+I decided to pursue software engineering after college.

 I'm a former college tennis player who won the Matthew Vassar award.